tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1-Quick_Start_Guide.md

 ### **Power-On Steps**

 1. Plug in the DC12V power supply to  board.
-2. Initially determine the operating status of the development board through the status of the two LED lights:
+2. check the status of the two LED lights:
    - The power indicator should be constantly on when powered on.
 If it is not on, check if there are any abnormalities in the power supply section.
    - The heartbeat light should flash continuously after the kernel starts.
 If it does not flash, the system may be running abnormally.